UMD-Digital/umd_terp_base/README.md

 - ut_video: Paragraphs integration of a video for UMD projects.
 This module provides a way to add a a video to Kitchen Sink Pages.
 - ut_view: Paragraphs integration of a view for UMD projects.
 This module provides a way to add a view to Kitchen Sink Pages.
 - ut_webform: Paragraphs integration of a webform for UMD projects.
 This module provides a way to add a webform to Kitchen Sink Pages.
+- ut_news_and_events_columns: Paragraphs integration of a two column feature for UMD projects.
+This module provides a way to add a two column Local Articles and Events layout to Kitchen Sink Pages.

 ## Development